nishantkarve/mlops/ML Pipelines scripts/Readme.md

 <b>Step 12</b>

-In the Create role wizard, select EC2, and then click the Next: Permissions.
+In the Attach permissions policies section, click the check-box next to AdministratorAccess and click Next: Tags.

 ![My Image](images/image44.png)